YingLiu4203/old-dev-blog/_posts/2017-01-05-Spring-OAuth2-notes.md

 ### 2.2.
 Authorization Server Configuration
 The `@EnableAuthorizationServer` annotation, working with any `@Beans` that implements `AuthorizationServerConfigurer`, to configure the authorization server.
 Spring creates three separate configurers used by `AuthorizationServerConfigurer`:
-* `ClientDetailsServiceConfigurer`: configures client details such as `clientId`, `secret`, `scope`, `authorizedGrantTypes` and `authorities`.
+* `ClientDetailsServiceConfigurer`: configures an OAuth2 client details such as `clientId`, `secret`, `scope`, `authorizedGrantTypes` and `authorities`.
 * `AuthorizationServerSecurityConfigurer`: defines security constraints on the token endpoints.
 * `AuthorizationServerEndpointsConfigurer`: defines authorization endpoints, grant types, and token service.

-### 2.3.
+### 2.2.1.
 Manage Tokens
+The `AuthorizationServerEndpointsConfigurer` has several token-related configuration methods.

-The `AuthorizationServerTokenServices` interface defines the create, get and refresh operations to manage OAuth2 access tokens.
+One method is `tokenServices(AuthorizationServerTokenServices tokenServices)` for token services.
+The `AuthorizationServerTokenServices` interface defines the following services:

+1. `createAccessToken`: create an access token for an OAuth2 authentication.
+The authentication must be stored so that API server accepting the access token can reference it later.
+2. `refreshAccessToken`: refresh an access token.
+3. `getAccessToken`: Retrieve an access token for the provided OAuth2authentication.

 The `DefaultTokenServices` class implements the inteface using random UUID for access token and referesh token.
 The `DefaultTokenServices` trranslates between token values and authentication information.

-It uses implementation of `TokenStore` interface to handle token persistence.
+Another method `tokenStore(TokenStore tokenStore)` sets the token store used by the `DefaultTokenServices` to handle token persistence.
 There are three stores: `InMemoryTokenStore`, `JdbcTokenStore` and `JwtTokenStore`.

 The `JwtTokenStore` doesn't persistent any data.
 It encode token data using the JSON Web Token (JWT) spec.
 It depends on a `JwtAccessTokenConverter` that encode and decode the access token.
 The token are signed by default.
 To verify an access token, the resource server either needs a shared symmetric key or the public key of the authorization server.
 The public key (if available) is exposed by the Authorization Server on the `/oauth/token_key` endpoint, which is secure by default with access rule `denyAll()`.
 You can open it up by injecting a standard SpEL expression into the `AuthorizationServerSecurityConfigurer`.
 To use the `JwtTokenStore` you need `spring-security-jwt` on your classpath.

+### 2.2.2 Grant Types
+The `AuthorizationServerEndpointsConfigurer` can set the following properties to affect grant types:

+* `authenticationManager`: enables password grant.
+* `authorizationCodeServices`: defines the authorization code services
+* `implicitGrantService`: manages state during the imlpicit grant.
+* `userDetailsService`: used by refresh token grant

-### 2.4.
+### 2.3.
 Resource Server Configuration

-Resource:
+## Resources:

 1. [Oauth2 Getting Started][1]
 2. [Spring Security OAuth2 Document][2]
 3. [Spring Secruity OAuth2 Tutorial][3]